PapersOfMathieuNls/phd-thesis/09_taxo.md

 The results of Pearson's chi-square independence tests are considered statistically significant at = 0.05.
 If p-value $\leq$ 0.05, we can conclude that the proportion of each type is significantly different.

-We analyse the complexity of each bug regarding duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.
+We analyse the complexity of each bug with respect to duplication, fixing time, number of comments, number of times a bug is reopened, files impacted, severity, changesets, hunks, and chunks.

 Complexity metrics are divided into two groups: (a) process and (b) code metrics.
 Process metrics refer to metrics that have been extracted from the project tracking system (i.e., fixing time, comments, reopening and severity).